-In Ethiopia, most ethanol is derived from molasses, a by-product of sugar processing.
+Most ethanol distributed in Djibouti is derived from molasses, a by-product of sugar processing.30The molasses is obtained from sugar processing in Ethiopia.
 According to the definition of renewable biomass from EB 23 Annex 18, ethanol derived from molasses can best fit under "non-fossil fraction of an industrial or municipal waste" and not "biomass residue".
 This would in turn classify molasses as industrial waste and not biomass residue.
 Therefore, no leakage arising from the competing use of biomass will be accounted for.